selectel/terraform-provider-selectel/website/docs/r/iam_saml_federation_v1.html.markdown

 Manages SAML Federation for Selectel products using public API v1.
 Selectel products support Identity and Access Management (IAM).
-For more information about Federations, see the [official Selectel documentation](https://docs.selectel.ru/en/control-panel-actions/users-and-roles/federations/).
+For more information about federations, see the [official Selectel documentation](https://docs.selectel.ru/en/control-panel-actions/users-and-roles/federations/).

 ## Example Usage